overskilling/AWS-Reserved-Instance/README.md

 ## Todo

 + For RDS the AZ Type must match the RI purchased type itherwise it doesn't count as a match
++ Add Redshift
++ Add any other reserved instance types supported